Learn How to Read a Yarn Label: A Beginners Guide

 an image of tangled yarn with text underneath that says How to Read a Yarn Label

 There is a wealth of information available for you on the back of your yarn label!
 On the front of the label (not pictured) you’ll find the brand name, the yarn name and often, an image of a project made using that particular yarn.
-Sometimes you’ll find a free pattern included on the inside of the ball bands.
+Sometimes you’ll find a free pattern included on the inside of the ball bands of the ball of yarn.

 Although all yarn brands have a slightly different style to their different yarn labels, they all contain important information that you need to know about the yarn before you buy it.
 Below I have included an image of the back part of the label from a Bernat Blanket skein of yarn that I have in my stash.